kaiorosa1/100-days-of-code/log.md

 ### Day 61: March 28, 2019

 **Today's Progress**: I've worked on some BootStrap challenges.
 I'm very excited to learn about Front-End Libraries.
+I've solved one problem in the last FCC section.

 **Thoughts**: I'm most looking forward to start learning React but for the moment is nice to revisit some BootStrap functionalities.
+I've solved the challenge just because I wanted to have something to make a commit.
+I'll use the weekend to switch gears and thing about how I'm going to be commiting.
+I want to start use a session to learn more JS I don't feel I'm done yet to move on to something else.
+I'll probably solve another challenge like that tomorrow as well.

-**Link(s) to work**: Commit on Github:
+**Link(s) to work**: Commit on Github: https://github.com/kaiorosa1/js-journey/commit/c4964eb06db6017ea2c3ee1b6fd04cca1d3bc100